-Psychology is the scientific study of human behaviour – our individual characteristics and abilities, how we act in social situations, how our brain works, and how our experiences and biology interact to produce normal and abnormal behavior.
+Psychology is the scientific study of human behaviour – our individual characteristics and abilities, how we act in social situations, how our brain works, and how our experiences and biology interact to produce normal and abnormal behaviour.
 Psychology has applications to many areas of life, including relationships, work, and health.
-In studying psychology, students learn to ask important questions about behaviour and how to answer them.
+Psychology students learn to ask and how to answer important questions about behaviour.
 How can a psychologist help autistic children?
 Where in the brain are memories stored?
-What influences us more, situations or personality?
-Why are some students motivated to work hard at school while others don't try at all? for more information please select psychology from the banner above.
+What influences us more - situations or personality?
+Why are some students motivated to work hard while others don't try at all?